mariuz/linux-0.01/Readme.md

 The error I noticed after initializing the system is that the app "vim" (if you try) has a problem with opening files.
 But the general  problem is creating new files and writing in them.
 The app "touch" works smoothly.
-The app "cat" can read existing files and app "echo" can't writing in files...
+The app "cat" can read existing files and app "echo" can't writing in files.
 I will try to fix this.

 Enjoy work and improvement.